canonical/snapcraft/HACKING.rst

 - Black_ for code formatting
 - pytest_ for testing
-- ruff_ for linting (and some additional formatting)

 A complete list is kept in our pyproject.toml_ file in dev dependencies.